Empowering journalists, Defending Press Freedom

 We are dedicated to countering Russian disinformation by supporting independent journalists at risk, strengthening media in exile, and fostering cross-border collaboration.
 Support is offered through personalised consultancy, fellowships, funding opportunities, and infrastructure assistance both in Berlin and internationally.

-Facilitating Media Collaboration and Cross-Border Investigations
+Enhancing Media Collaboration and Cross-Border Investigations

-Advocating for Independent Journalism and Decolonial Media
+Championing Independent Journalism and Media Inclusivity

 Projects